fiduswriter/simple-datatables/plugins/editable/README.md

 The `text` property can be any string (including HTML) that represents the content of the menu item.
 The `action` property is the callback used when clicking the item.

+You can use the `seperator` property to add a seperator.

 The `contextMenu` option should be set to `true`.

 ### Example